Case Study / H1B & Tech

 RSUs were coordinated with uncertainty

 Previously: vest, decide later.
-Now: vest, decision already made.
-Sales created diversification, liquidity, and flexibility — because concentration risk is more dangerous when your income and your visa are bo
+Now: vest, decision is made.
+Sales create diversification, liquidity, and flexibility because concentration risk is a real risk when a visa is uncertain.

 04